 - Syringes, needles or other sharp instruments

 There are two different types of clinical waste:

-Hazardous Clinical Waste: this is collected separately from your normal waste in specially provided sharps boxes or yellow sacks.
+This is collected separately from your normal waste in specially provided sharps boxes or yellow sacks.
 Collections are provided free of charge and the frequency of collections is suited to each case.
-Waste is typically identified as hazardous if it is infectious (if the waste originates from someone with an infection) or if it is a needle or other sharp instrument.

-Anyone requiring a clinical waste collection will be asked to complete and return a form so we can assess the most appropriate way of handling your waste.
-Your healthcare professional can help advise you whether the waste you produce is hazardous or non hazardous.
+Sharps collections can be arranged over the phone by calling 0800 328 6023.
+Anyone requiring a clinical waste sack collection will be asked to complete and return a form so we can assess the most appropriate way of handling your waste.
+We require your healthcare professional to confirm whether the waste you produce is infectious.
 You can download the form at the bottom of this page and return to: